businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 IPv6 Host Exposure

 Consistently implement IPv6 first-hop security mechanisms such as IPv6 RA guard and source address validation.
 In an IPv4 world, we have an IP source guard, ARP guard, and DHCP snooping.
-Existing IPv4 security measures are available with corresponding IPv6 counterparts; you must make the switches support these mechanisms.
-And in virtual worlds, all these features are implemented on the hypervisor.
+Existing IPv4 security measures have corresponding IPv6 counterparts; you must make the switches support these mechanisms.
+In virtual worlds, all these features are implemented on the hypervisor.

 The first issue with dual-stack networks

 The first problem we experience with dual-stack networks is that the same application can run over IPv4 and IPv6, and application transports (either IPv4 & or IPv6 transports) could change dynamically without any engineering control, i.e., application X is available over IPv4 one day and dynamically changes to IPv6 the next day.
 The dynamic change between IPv4 and IPv6 transports is known as the effect of the happy eyeball.
-Different Operating Systems (Windows, Linux) may react differently to this change, and no single operating system reacts the same.
+Different operating systems (Windows and Linux) may react differently to this change, and no single operating system reacts in the same way.

 Avoid dual stack at all costs due to its non-deterministic and happy eyeballs effect.
 Instead, disable IPv6 unless needed or ensure that the connected switches only pass IPv4 and not IPv6.